-Art Clay Copper works a little differently to Silver PMC and Art Clay Silver in that extra care needs to be taken in heating the material.
 On this page we go into detail about how to work with Art Clay Copper so that you can get the best results.

-Fire in a well ventilated area.
+- Fire in a well-ventilated area.
 Oxygen is consumed during firing and smoke which may result in gas emissions.

-Take precautions against burns from the heated clay when drying, firing and after firing.
+- Take precautions against burns from the heated clay when drying, firing and after firing.

-Be aware that some people are allergic to copper.
+- Be aware that some people are allergic to copper.
 The level of reaction is different according to the individual, from light to severe.

-Due to the differences between Copper clay and Silver clay, the clays may contaminate each other if mixed accidentally during preparation.
+- Due to the differences between copper clay and silver clay, the clays may contaminate each other if mixed accidentally during preparation.
 This can occur by using shared tools.
 It is therefore recommended to use separate tools for each type of clay.
 If this is not possible, please clean the tools carefully after each use to limit the chance of contamination.

-Wash your hands well after using the product.
+- Wash your hands well after using the product.

-After firing in the kiln, the surface layer of the piece will oxidize, similar to soldered sterling silver.
-You will need to remove this oxidized surface with pickling solution such as Safety Pickle to obtain a pure copper colour surface.
+- After firing in the kiln, the surface layer of the piece will oxidize, similar to soldered sterling silver.
+You will need to remove this oxidized surface with pickling solution such as safety pickle to obtain a pure copper colour surface.

-Follow the written instructions carefully, and do not use this product for any other purposes other than those stated in the instructions below.
+- Follow the written instructions carefully, and do not use this product for any other purposes other than those stated in the instructions below.

 Keep the clay indoors at a moderate room temperature and out of direct sunlight.
 Try to use the product as soon as possible after opening the original product package.

 Art Clay Copper is a water-based clay, and dries naturally in the air.
-After opening your package of clay, the surface of Art Clay Copper will naturally start oxidizing and the colour will darken if left in the air.
+After opening your package of clay, the surface of Art Clay Copper will naturally start oxidising and the colour will darken if left in the air.
 To avoid drying when starting your piece, only take out the needed amount and if you see a darkened surface appear, scrape off the darkened layer and use the internal clay to make your piece.

-To avoid oxidation of unused clay after unsealing the original product package, you can wrap in several layers of plastic wrap tightly, then place in a zip up type plastic bag, or an air tight container.
+To avoid oxidation of unused clay after unsealing the original product package, you can wrap in several layers of plastic wrap tightly, then place in a zip up type plastic bag, or an airtight container.